New approach to balance quality, cost, and delivery for small space satellites - 5 Reaction Wheels

 ASPINA’s reaction wheels for small space satellites

 ASPINA is developing a lineup of reaction wheels (RWs) for small satellite constellations, a network of many satellites, in low earth orbit (LEO).
-Currently the lineup consists of RWs for 3 different satellite sizes: (1) 100 kg-class satellites, (2) 200 kg-class satellites, and (3) 10 kg-class CubeSats.
-In response to customer requests, we have started development of high-torque reaction wheels, and are also considering RWs for 300kg class to 500kg class satellite to our lineup.
+Currently the lineup consists of RWs for 5 different satellite sizes: (1) 100 kg-class satellites, (2) 200 kg-class satellites (3) 300 kg-class satellites, (4) 500 kg-class satellites, and (5) 10 kg-class CubeSats.
 These RWs are designed with competitive cost and shorter lead time.

-The RW for 100 kg-class small satellites, cylindrical in shape with a diameter of about 10 to 25cm, reduces the effects of disturbance torques and has the environmental durability required for satellite components.
+The RWs with a flywheel diameter of about 10 to 25cm compensates for the effects of disturbance torques and has the environmental durability required for satellite components.

 We are able to develop RWs with reasonable cost and short lead time by leveraging ASPINA’s many decades of supply chain expertise and experience with automotive- and consumer-grade parts while ensuring quality for new satellite applications.